-A Place to Grow: Growth Plan for the Greater Golden Horseshoe, came into effect on May 16, 2019, replacing the Growth Plan for the Greater Golden Horseshoe, 2006 (OMMAH, 2017).
-The recent revisions include minor changes to the natural heritage system policies and removing the provincial NHS mapping layers.

-The 2019 Growth Plan for the Greater Golden Horseshoe is a long-term plan that works with the Greenbelt Plan, the Oak Ridges Moraine Conservation Plan and the Niagara Escarpment Plan to provide a framework for growth management in the region (OMMAH, 2019).
+A Place to Grow: Growth Plan for the Greater Golden Horseshoe 2019 came into effect on May 16, 2019 replacing the Growth Plan for the Greater Golden Horseshoe 2017 (OMMAH 2019).
+The 2019 Growth Plan for the Greater Golden Horseshoe (GPGGH) is a strategic, long-range, comprehensive and integrated approach to guide future growth in Ontario.
+It includes planning for infrastructure, land use, economic development and population health (OMMAH 2019).
+2019).